 Divers should avoid swimming too close to the sea floor.

 You can contact one of Sonder's team members 24/7 if you have any questions about these types of stings.
-Due to the seriousness of these stings, which can cause complications and/or death, it's important you seek medical treatment with a doctor or call triple zero (000) for an ambulance.
+Due to the seriousness of these stings, which can cause complications and/or death, it's important you seek medical treatment with a doctor or call an ambulance on 000 in Australia or 111 in New Zealand.

 If you have any questions or need extra support, we're here to help you anytime, in any language.
 Simply start a chat with us via the home screen of the Sonder app.